Tenclea/tenclea/README.md

 ## ℹ️ I'm 18 and from France

-- ⌨️ I like to learn new things, especially when it comes to computers
+- ⌨️ I really enjoy learning new stuff, especially when it comes to computers
-- 🔄 I'm looking forward to learn many more languages, and make usefull things with them
+- 🔄 I'm looking forward to learn many more languages, and make some useful things with them
-- 🎯 2021 Goals: contribute more to Open Source projects
+- 🎯 2022 Goals: contribute more to Open Source projects
 <br />

 ### 💻 Tools & Languages: